solvidini/your-turn/README.md

 * [Setup](#setup)

 ## General info
-This is my first big project.
+This is my first bigger web project.
 It's a web application that is used to help people remember their tasks at home and who is the turn now e.g
 - buy milk,
 - take out the garbage,